 That unusual engine position did, with early 911s, make them tricky, demanding cars to drive quickly, earning the 911 a reputation as a proper, exciting drivers’ car, which took talent to exploit its performance.
 With every generation Porsche’s engineers have made it ever easier to drive and more surefooted and predictable, but they’ve done so without sacrificing the core driver appeal that makes the 911, any 911 an absolute joy to drive.

 The consummate all-rounder, the Porsche 911’s enduring appeal is largely thanks to its huge bandwidth, not just in performance and capability, but also its usability.
 And that’s rare in this class.
-It’s a sports car, then, but one with GT and supercar genes in the mix, it driving exceptionally, looking sensational and being beautifully built, too.
+It’s not only one of the best sports cars you can buy, but one with GT and supercar genes in the mix, it driving exceptionally, looking sensational and being beautifully built, too.

 If you're looking for the older version, you need our Porsche 911 (2015-2019) review.